Credit: SaskParks

 Get to know Sports Legends

 Want to learn more about your favourite Saskatchewan Sports legends?
-Saskatchewan Sports Hall of Fame is open to explore.
+The Saskatchewan Sports Hall of Fame is open for exploration.

 Studio Sundays

-On Sundays, head to MacKenzie Art Gallery to enjoy ‘Studio Sunday’ with family-focused tours, hands-on art-marking and special Sunday events with storytelling and special guest artists.
-Take in a breath of fresh air while enjoying the Outdoor Sculpture Garden.
+On Sundays, head to MacKenzie Art Gallery to enjoy ‘Studio Sunday’ with family-focused tours, hands-on art-making, and special Sunday events with storytelling and special guest artists.
+Take a breath of fresh air while enjoying the Outdoor Sculpture Garden.